 Because white background portraits are so common, many people think it’s an easy effect to achieve.
-Simply put your subject in front of the camera against a white background (preferably with a flash or strobe), and take the picture.
+You simply set up a white background, put your subject in front of it, and take the picture (preferably with a flash or strobe) – right?

 Unfortunately, it’s not so simple.
-Using the method described above would result in a photo with either a gray, dull, or muddy-toned background.
+If you try the method described above, you’ll end up with a photo that features either a gray, dull, or muddy-toned background.
 The best possible result would be an off-white background after you have done some edits.
-That’s not the only issue, though; you’d see unwanted shadows everywhere, too.
+And that’s not the only issue; you’d see unwanted shadows everywhere, too.

-I have replicated the setup with my little model, Sven (Kristoff’s beloved reindeer in the movie Frozen).
-It is easier doing this with a small-scale subject, as the lights are huge in comparison.
-With people, to do this to scale, you need to have massive octaboxes and flags.
-But this tutorial will show you the process clearly.
+I have replicated a standard white-background setup with my little model, Sven (Kristoff’s beloved reindeer in the movie Frozen).
+It is easier doing this with a small-scale subject, as my artificial lights are huge in comparison.
+You can do the same with people and get the same high-key effect; however, since people are much larger than small objects, you need to have massive octaboxes and flags.
+Regardless, this tutorial will show you the process clearly, and you can scale it up as needed!

 So here are three rookie mistakes to avoid when trying to achieve 100% pure-white background photography: